-The accompanying database has been updated since it was originally created both to account for its expanded scope and to ensure it remains current.
+The accompanying database has been updated since it was originally created, both to account for its expanded scope and to ensure it remains current.
 Over the past year, some previously covered projects have been completed, put on hold, or discontinued while new ones have been created or expanded.

-At the time of this report's publication, the database has hundreds of entries.
-Of those entries, there were 85 for Asia, 159 for Europe, 149 for North America, and seven for Oceania.
-Figure 1 on the following page shows the geographical distribution of projects throughout the world.
+At the time of this report's publication, the database has 448 entries.
+Of these, there were 90 for Asia, 172 for Europe, 176 for North America, and 10 for Oceania.
+Figure 1 displays the geographical distribution of projects throughout the world.